Courses

 1. How Many VPN Users Are There?

+The current number of active VPN users in the U.S. is around 38 million6.
 According to a report by Security.org1, around nine out of ten internet-going Americans have used a VPN at some point.
-That’s a total of 142 million VPN users in the U.S. alone, though the current number of active users is much smaller, at around 38 million6.
+That’s a total of 142 million VPN users in the U.S. alone.
 If you’re surprised by these numbers, we’ll take a look at the reasons why in the next statistic.

 2. What Are the Main Reasons for VPN Use in the U.S.?

-That same Security.org report1 mentions several reasons cited by respondents for using a VPN.
-Namely, the reasons cited most often are general security and privacy, with security garnering 49 percent of responses and privacy getting a 40 percent response.
+That same Security.org report1 mentions the main reasons for VPN use in the U.S. are general security and privacy, with security garnering 49 percent of responses and privacy getting a 40 percent response.
 Public WiFi usage was the third most popular reason, with 31 percent.

 There was also a significant number of (less responsible) respondents who said they used VPNs to bypass work or school internet restrictions, presumably to watch cat videos instead of working.
 However, 29 percent of users say their use of VPNs is required by their company.